-At the smarter end of the scale, business standard for men is a suit jacket and matching trousers, formal collared shirt, usually with a tie, and formal leather shoes, preferably black.
-A blouse or suit with a smart skirt or tailored trousers and formal shoes with a low heel is the female equivalent.
+At the smarter end of the scale, business standard for men is an outfit of suit jacket and matching trousers, formal collared shirt, usually with a tie, and formal leather shoes, preferably black.
+A blouse or suit with a smart skirt or tailored trousers and formal shoes is the female outfit equivalent.

 These basic dress codes are varied endlessly by organisations.
 But how do they work for call centres?

-Electrical product retailer Dixons uses a smart business dress code at its Sheffield contact centre.
+Electrical product retailer Dixons uses smart business attire at its Sheffield contact centre.
 Men are expected to wear a collared shirt and smart trousers.
 A blouse and skirt or trousers are the norm for women.
 Since Dixons is open seven days a week, Friday, weekends and pay days are dress-down days, when staff are allowed to wear casual clothes.

 Charity days provide occasions for themed fancy dress.
 Ties are not worn often, and all staff from sales agents to senior managers dress to the same code.
 Sales agent Nick Upton can see the benefit of dressing smartly:

 “The smart dress code makes for a professional atmosphere and generally people stick to it,” said Upton.